Aap kaise ho vs. Aap kaise hai

 “tum kaise ho?”

-But again, “aap kaise ho?” is what most people say and it’s a totally accepted form in conversational Hindi.
+But again, “aap kaise ho?” is what most people say and it’s totally accepted in conversational Hindi.
 But since I’m teaching, I stick to “aap kaise hai?”
-But if you’re really interested understanding more about the pronoun, “you” in Hindi check out this article I wrote about it.
+But if you’re really interested in understanding more about the pronoun, “you” in Hindi check out this article I wrote.

 Pronunciation.
 Notice also, that I removed the “n” that I normally put on “hain”.
-That’s because again, I’m teaching kids growing up outside India.
-When I put the “n” in they pronounced it as exactly the way I expected them to …not with the nasal “n” sound that is common in Hindi.
+That’s because, again, I teach kids who are growing up outside India.
+When I put the “n” in the word, they pronounce it as exactly the way I expected them to – with a hard “n” sound at the end (like rain) and not …not with the nasal “n” sound that is common in Hindi.
+So I remove the “n”.

 Learning Hindi virtually is possible.
 It's hard to do on an app - and probably best for older kids.
 Otherwise, take a class.